 Newry and Mourne District Lighthouses

 - 1820s (?).
 Inactive for many years.
 Approx. 5 m (17 ft) round white stone tower.
-Eric Jones has a photo, but shadow hides the light in Bing's satellite view of the town.
+Eric Jones has a photo, Google has a street view, and Bing has a satellite view.
 Jones writes that "In the old days a light used to be placed in the pepper-pot style white tower to assist ships wishing to enter the harbour."
 Peter Goulding visited this site and learned that there were originally two towers that functioned as a range for the narrow harbor entrance.
 Located on the south side of the Annalong River in Annalong.
 Site and tower closed (private property), but the light can be seen from nearby.

 - [Cranfield Point]

 - 1803.
 Inactive since 1824 (?).
 A stone lighthouse on Cranfield Point marked the entrance to Carlingford Lough before the Haulbowline lighthouse (next entry) was built.
 The lighthouse was lost to beach erosion in the 1860s, but the keeper's house continued in use as a shore station for Haulbowline until 1922.
 The cottage survives today, in private ownership.
 A photo is available, and Google has a satellite view.
 Located on the north side of the entrance to the lough (this is the southernmost point of Northern Ireland).
 Site and tower closed (private property).

 - 1824.
 Active; focal plane 32 m (105 ft); three white flashes every